Paul-Dempsey/pachde-CHEM/README.md

 Haken EaganMatrix firmware version 10.40 added many features and improvements to the MIDI protocol.
 The changes are big enough to warrant a redesign of the modularization and user interface, hence a new plugin.
-Today it is recommended to be running firmware 10.52, but 10.4x should be ok.
+Today it is recommended to be running firmware 10.52, but 10.4x should be fine.

 [![Build Status](https://github.com/Paul-Dempsey/pachde-CHEM/actions/workflows/build-plugin.yml/badge.svg)](https://github.com/Paul-Dempsey/pachde--CHEM/actions/workflows/build-plugin.yml)